-You cannot stay in Tokyo without at some time or another coming across the peculiar gachapon vending machines right on the street – spitting out tiny colourful objects.
+You cannot stay in Tokyo without at some time or another coming across the otaku stores and peculiar gachapon vending machines right on the street – spitting out tiny colourful objects.
 So what is really inside these alluring plastic boxes?

-It is an interest among a number of Japanese, regardless of age: collecting tiny objects from the anime industry as well as from everywhere else.
+It is a puzzling hobby here that you can have regardless of age: collecting tiny objects from the anime industry as well as from everywhere else.
 The items can be anything from small anime figures from the Pokemon, One Piece or Dragon Ball universe to a funny miniature version of any other existing object… a fruit, a piece of furniture or an electronic gadget.
 It is only the producers’ lack of fantasy that sets a limit.

 Near Tokyo Station the number of gachapons in a row is truly impressive and amazing.
 The word gachapon means vending machine and is composed from the sound of the machine gacha and the drop pon.
 Obviously, every day thousands of these odd capsule items are sold from these gachapons.

-A young girl begs her mother for money to draw a capsule toy in one of the vending machine in the remarkable array.
+A young girl begs her mother for money to draw a capsule toy in one of the vending machine in the spectacular array.
 A few metres to the side a couple of younger men repeatedly and passionately insert coins to get hold of their desired otaku items.

 The otaku notion refers to the people obsessed with one single interest.
 It is a whole subculture in Japan which often relates to the anime and manga culture or the culture within the electronics industry.
 The concept is closely related to geeks, nerds or fans of specific interests within one of these subcategories.